Parisa Farmanifard

 Publications

-Currently, working on improving the detection of contact lenses in iris images to prevent fraud in iris recognition systems.
-Specifically, I use deep learning models to distinguish between natural irises and those altered by clear or patterned contact lenses, aiming to boost the security of these biometric systems.
+In ProgressWorking on improving the detection of contact lenses in iris images to prevent fraud in iris recognition systems.
+Deep learning models are used to distinguish between natural irises and those altered by clear or patterned contact lenses, aiming to boost the security of biometric authentication.

 ChatGPT Meets Iris Biometrics